-Our assessment is that works are required to address the asset-related risks in accordance with our obligations under clause 5.2 of the Electricity Distribution Code, which requires us to meet reasonable customer expectations of reliability of supply.
+Our assessment is that works are required to address the asset-related risks in accordance with our obligations under clause 13.3 of the Electricity Distribution Code of Practice, which requires us to meet reasonable customer expectations of reliability of supply.

-1.2 Options considered and preferred option
+1.2.
+Options considered and preferred option

-The options considered in this DPAR, which include both credible and non-credible options, are:
+The options considered in this FPAR are: